-Daniel L. Akin [follow on Twitter] is the President of Southeastern Baptist Theological Seminary, where he teaches courses in theology, preaching, and hermeneutics.
+Daniel L. Akin is the President of Southeastern Baptist Theological Seminary, where he teaches courses in theology, preaching, and hermeneutics.
 Danny was previously the senior vice president for academic administration and dean of the School of Theology at The Southern Baptist Theological Seminary.
-He is the author or editor of a number of books, including A Theology of the Church, God on Sex, and the volume dedicated to 1, 2, 3 John in the New American Commentary Series.
-He also contributed a chapter to The Great Commission Resurgence: Fulfilling God’s Mandate in Our Time.
+He is the author or editor of a number of books, including most recently Ten Who Changed the World, Engaging Exposition, Text-Driven Preaching, and A Theology of the Church.
+He also one of the editors of the Christ-Centered Exposition Commentary.
 Danny is married to Charlotte, is the father of four boys, and is a proud grandfather of four.
 The Akins are members of Wake Cross Roads Baptist Church in Raleigh, North Carolina.
 Danny’s personal website can be found at DanielAkin.com.

-Bruce Riley Ashford [follow on Twitter] is the Provost and Associate Professor of Theology and Culture at Southeastern Baptist Theological Seminary.
+Bruce Riley Ashford is the Provost and Associate Professor of Theology and Culture at Southeastern Baptist Theological Seminary.
 He is also a research fellow for the L. Russ Bush Center for Faith and Culture at Southeastern.
 Before coming to teach at Southeastern, Bruce lived and worked in the former Soviet Union.
 He has published articles with a number of academic journals including Journal of the Evangelical Theological Society, Scottish Bulletin of Evangelical Theology, and Journal for Biblical Manhood and Womanhood.
 He is the editor of Theology & Practice of Mission and has contributed chapters to The Community of Jesus, The Great Commission Resurgence: Fulfilling God’s Mandate in Our Time, Those Who Must Give an Account, and other books.
 Bruce is an elder at The Summit Church and is married to Lauren, with whom he has two daughters.

 J.D.
-Greear [follow on Twitter] is the pastor of The Summit Church, in Raleigh-Durham, North Carolina.
+Greear is the pastor of The Summit Church, in Raleigh-Durham, North Carolina.
 Before becoming the pastor of The Summit, J.D. served with the International Mission Board from 1997-1999 and, upon returning, earned his Ph.D. in Systematic Theology from Southeastern Baptist Theological Seminary.
 He frequently teaches courses in evangelism and church planting at the seminary.
-J.D. and The Summit Church are committed to local and international church planting, having undertaken the goal of planting 1,000 churches over the next 50years.
+J.D. and The Summit Church are committed to local and international church planting, having undertaken the goal of planting 1,000 churches over the next 50 years.
 J.D. is the author of Stop Asking Jesus Into Your Heart: How To Know For Sure That You Are Saved, Gospel: Recovering the Power that Made Christianity Revolutionary, and Breaking the Islamic Code.
 He also contributed a chapter to The Great Commission Resurgence: Fulfilling God’s Mandate in Our Time.
 He is married to Veronica, with whom he has four children: Kharis, Alethia, Ryah, and Adon.

-Kenneth Keathley [follow on Twitter] is Director of the L. Russ Bush Center for Faith & Culture and Professor of Theology at Southeastern Baptist Theological Seminary.
+Kenneth Keathley is Director of the L. Russ Bush Center for Faith and Culture and Professor of Theology at Southeastern Baptist Theological Seminary.
 He has previously served on the faculties of Midwestern Baptist Theological Seminary and New Orleans Baptist Theological Seminary.
 Ken has served as pastor and interim pastor of churches in Missouri, North Carolina, Louisiana, and Virginia.
 He is the author of Salvation & Sovereignty: A Molinist Perspective, the co-author of Biblical Authority: The Critical Issue for the Body of Christ, and has contributed to A Theology of the Church, Calvinism: A Southern Baptist Dialog, The Mission of Today’s Church: Baptist Leaders Look at Modern Faith Issues, and Whosoever Will: A Biblical-Theological Critique of Five Point Calvinism.
 Ken is married to Penny and is the father of two children.
 The Keathleys are members of Christ Baptist Church in Raleigh, North Carolina.
 Ken’s personal website can be found at Theology for the Church.

-Ed Stetzer [follow on Twitter] is the President of LifeWay Research and serves as LifeWay’s Missiologist in Residence.
+Ed Stetzer is the President of LifeWay Research and serves as LifeWay’s Missiologist in Residence.
 He alsoserves as Visiting Research Professor at Southeastern Baptist Theological Seminary.
 Ed has planted churches in three different states and transitioned declining churches in two states.
 He is also the author of numerous books, including Breaking the Missional Code, Planting Missional Churches, Comeback Churches, and Compelled by Love.
 He also writes for several publications and is a frequent speaker at conferences all over evangelical life.
 Ed is married to Donna and is the father of three daughters.
 He is the lead pastor of Grace Church in Hendersonville, TN.